Sangi Railway Sangi Line

 The Sangi Line (三岐線, Sangi-sen) is a narrow gauge railway line owned and operated by Sangi Railway, a Japanese private railway company.
 The line runs in Mie Prefecture and connects Nishi-Fujiwara Station in Inabe with Tomida and Kintetsu-Tomida Station in Yokkaichi.
 The section between Tomita Station and Sangi-asake Signal Station is exclusively for freight trains, with passenger trains providing through service to Kintetsu-Tomita Station via the Kintetsu Line.
 All trains depart from and arrive at Kintetsu-Tomita Station.

 The name Sangi (三岐) is a combination of the first characters from Mie (三重) and Gifu (岐阜) as, in 1928, it was originally envisioned to connect the city of Yokkaichi in Mie to Sekigahara via Kamiishizu in Ōgaki, Gifu Prefecture.

 The Sangi Line is an electrified, single-track line.
-Freight services also operate on the line, and it is used to carry mainly cement.
+Freight services also operate on the line, carrying mainly cement.

 Services

 All services are classified as "Local" (普通, futsū), stopping at every station, and are driver-only operations.
 There are 1–2 services per hour during the day, increased to 3–4 per hour during the morning peak.